 One that lets us avoid the mushy, unappealing texture that we tend to get when we make it as directed on the pouch.

 As you’ll see if you click over to my friend Beth’s guide on How to Cook Perfect Quinoa – we need to use less water.
 Having a little more bite and texture to your cooked grains is important no matter what recipe you intend to use it in – but if you intend to add a wet element like a sauce or dressing to it?
 Then it’s even MORE important.
 Cooking the quinoa in less water ensures that it will be able to hold up with the dressing on top of it, and gives the dressing something to grab onto.
 Making each and every bite even more delicious.

 After cooking the quinoa, pop it in the fridge for a few hours until it’s nice and cold.

 You’ll want to serve the quinoa chilled so it doesn’t wilt the greens or bring the temperature of the chilled ingredients up to a uniform room temperature.

-If you need ideas for what proteins would pair well with this, here are my picks – some instant pot chicken breast, leftover rotisserie chicken, grilled shrimp, lemony white beans, or baked salmon would all go great with this.
+If you need ideas for what proteins would pair well with this, here are my picks - some instant pot chicken breast, leftover rotisserie chicken, grilled shrimp, crispy chickpeas, white beans with lemon, or baked salmon would all go great with this!